MiniGameWorlds/MiniGameWorld/resources/devWiki/making-minigame-guide.md

 ## Player state management
 - MiniGameWorld manages and restores player's states when join / leave
 > `Inventory`, `Health`, `Food level`, `Exp`, `Potion Effects`, `Glowing`, `Hiding` and `Game Mode`
-- If the minigame has changed any of the unmanageable state in the list above, must to restore all the changed state at the game finished using `runTaskBeforeFinish()`
+- If the minigame has changed any of the unmanageable state in the list above, must to restore all the changed state at the game finished using `onFinish()`

 ## Detectable Events
 - MiniGameWorld only passes detectable event to the minigame a player of event is playing now, so you don't have to check the player is playing the minigame